uberblah/software-quality/content/standards/plugin-architecture.md

 that is viable in any programming language, and ensures strong isolation.
 It can tolerate cases where each piece is owned by a different developer.

+**I use versions of this frequently across many kinds of systems and problems.
-**There are many places where this pattern already shows up in part or whole.
+There are many places where this pattern already shows up in part or whole.
 I did not invent this pattern, I am just formalizing it for your consumption**.

 ## Components